DurgakalyanPediredla/Ether.js/README.md

 ## Deployment Script

-The deployment script interacts with a local Ethereum network (e.g., Ganache or Sepoliatestnet thriugh Alchemy) to deploy the `SimpleStorage` smart contract using the provided ABI and binary files.
+The deployment script interacts with a local Ethereum network (e.g., Ganache or Sepoliatestnet through Alchemy) to deploy the `SimpleStorage` smart contract using the provided ABI and binary files.

 ## Prerequisites